The Lie of Hate

 Hate, Hate, Hate!
 Hate is all around us lately and it is hurting us all.
-Find out what hate really is and what it does to those who are in a state of hate.
+Find out what the meaning of hate is and what it does.

 Merriam – Webster.com defines hate as 1. intense hostility and aversion usually deriving from fear, anger, or sense of injury 2. extreme dislike or disgust : antipathy, loathing.